NOTARY PUBLIC NORTH WEST LONDON

 1. Notary Services

-2. My Notarial Work for You
+2. Our Notarial Work for You

-2.4 Although I may be able to provide general guidance on likely requirements for the authentication of your document(s), I will not advise on foreign law, nor on your transaction or the contents or legal effect of the document(s) you sign.
+2.4 Although we may be able to provide general guidance on likely requirements for the authentication of your document(s), we will not advise on foreign law, nor on your transaction or the contents or legal effect of the document(s) you sign.
 If you require legal advice on your document(s), you must consult your own legal adviser specialising in the law of the jurisdiction to which the document(s) will be sent.

-2.7 Proof of names: In cases where the name on the document is different from the name you are currently using, or there has been a variation in the form of spelling of the name over the years, please provide me, as appropriate, with Certificates of Birth, Marriage or Divorce Decree, or Change of Name Deed showing all the different names that you use.
+2.7 Proof of names: In cases where the name on the document is different from the name you are currently using, or there has been a variation in the form of spelling of the name over the years, please provide us, as appropriate, with Certificates of Birth, Marriage or Divorce Decree, or Change of Name Deed showing all the different names that you use.

 3. Time Scale for the Work

 3.2 Legalisation: Following notarisation, some documents will need to be ‘legalised’ (the process of confirming the authenticity of the English Notary’s signature and seal or of the signature of the Official who signed the document) in order to be accepted in the destination country.
-This is by way of an Apostille from the UK Foreign, Commonwealth & Development Office (FCDO) and sometimes also specific Country Embassy Legalisation I can assist with these processes through Legalisation Agents, subject to an appropriate handling fee.
-I will pass on their estimated timeframe for completion of the legalisation.
+This is by way of an Apostille from the UK Foreign, Commonwealth & Development Office (FCDO) and sometimes also by specific Country Embassy Legalisation.
+We can assist with these processes through Legalisation Agents, subject to an appropriate handling fee.
+We will pass on their estimated timeframe for completion of the legalisation.
 Obtaining an Apostille through my Legalisation Agents currently takes 2 working days plus postage and delivery time.
 Applications made direct to the FCDO take longer.

 4. Hours of Business